-This wheat-free, grain-free, gluten free and paleo banana bread couldn’t be easier.
+This flourless banana bread is wheat-free, grain-free, gluten-free, paleo and couldn’t be easier.
 All the ingredients are mixed in the blender for an easy batter that is ready to go in the oven in under 10 minutes.
 And it tastes delicious!

 I’ve been on the quest for creating a flourless banana bread that doesn’t require the use of nut butter.
 In the past, I’ve shared plenty of flourless quick breads that rely heavily on nut butters like my flourless peanut butter banana bread, flourless Nutella banana bread, flourless peanut butter bread, and flourless pumpkin bread.